ashishkrishna888/Energy-Core/README.md

 ### CORS Errors
 - Ensure backend CORS is enabled (already configured in `server/src/app.js`)
 - Verify `VITE_API_BASE_URL` matches your backend URL

+### Device Toggle Not Working
+- Check server console for error messages
+- Verify `.env` file exists and has all required variables
+- Ensure MongoDB is connected and accessible
+- Check that user is authenticated (JWT token is valid)

 ---